“Summer Harp Jam 2019” starts July 22nd, 2019!

 - You can sign up ‘a-la-cart’ for just ‘Summer Harp Jam‘

-You can learn more about both options HERE
+You can learn about BOTH options HERE on the Summer Harp Jam Info Page!

 Q: Can I get a ‘taste-test’ – I’ve never been in an online course, is there a way to just see how it works?

 Q: What time is the class?
 When do I have to be there?
-I’m worried I’ll have to get up in the middle of the night?
+Do I have to get up in the middle of the night?

 A: No worries – you can take the whole Summer Harp Jam, at your own pace.
-Everything is recorded and many people prefer to never come to the live parts.
+Everything is recorded and many people prefer to never come to the live chats.
 They only watch them afterwards via replay or download the MP3s and just listen and play along.
-The ‘jams’ are recorded usually on Sundays at 2pm EDT if you want to come live, and I try to get the recordings online within 24 hours.
-There’s also a lot of additional warm-up material that’s opened each week on Thursday.
+In the live weekly chats, you’ll be able to ask questions about how to apply what you’re LEARNING TO DO to what you really WANT TO DO creatively so that everything you discover in the class can immediately open up your playing.

 Here’s what the “Summer Harp Jam” Schedule looks like each week:

-- THURSDAY: A new “Jam Sequence” is opened and students can go thru the warm-up materials if they want to – but they don’t have to
+- THURSDAY: You’ll get an email about the upcoming “Jam Sequence” and you can go thru the warm-up materials if you want to – but you don’t have to

 - ANY TIME: Students can connect via the private Facebook Group and ask me questions via the Facebook Group and/or my “Ask a Question” form

 I built the “Summer Harp Jam” course so it can work both for people who want to just have a low-pressure summer play-along AND for people who really want to dig in, invest a lot of time and learn all the rhythms and riffs.
-The program works fine either way – it’s just your choice.
+The program works fine either way – it’s about PLAYING, FUN & DISCOVERY – discovery of ways to EXPAND the music you already play, EXPAND into playing with others, and EXPAND into playing more improvisation.
 You can just enjoy the jams, or you can spend as much time as you want with the rest of the learning materials.

 Q: Will I learn to improvise in Summer Harp Jam?

 A: Yes!
 Summer Harp Jam is all about learning to JAM.
-To make that easy and fun, the whole program is based on small chord sequences that you’ll find in lots and lots of music.
-You’ll learn to improvise on solo harp, to play with others and how to use these sequences for intros, interludes, endings and improvisations — using rhythmic styles or rubato so you can use them for contemplative or therapeutic improvisation.
+To make that easy and fun, the whole program is based on small chord sequences that are like the building blocks of music.
+You’ll learn to improvise on solo harp, to play with others and how to use these mini-sequences for intros, interludes, endings and improvisations — using rhythmic styles or rubato so you can use them for contemplative or therapeutic improvisation.

 Q: Do I need a Looper Pedal to take the program?